-5.4 All staff
+5.4 All Employees

-Staff (regardless of role) are responsible for:
+Employees (regardless of role) are responsible for:

-- Collecting, storing and processing any personal data in accordance with this policy - Informing the school of any changes to their personal data, e.g. a change of address, telephone number, or bank details. - Reporting a Data Breach, Data Right Request, or Freedom of Information Request. - Contacting the DPO: - With any questions about the operation of this policy, data protection law, retaining personal data or keeping personal data secure - o If they have any concerns that this policy is not being followed - o If they are unsure whether or not they have a lawful basis to use personal data in a particular way - o If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the European Economic Area - o Whenever they are engaging in a new activity that may affect the privacy rights of individuals - o If they need help with any contracts or sharing personal data with third parties
+- Collecting, storing and processing any personal data in accordance with this policy - Informing the school of any changes to their personal data, e.g. a change of address, telephone number, or bank details. - Reporting a Data Breach, Data Right Request, or Freedom of Information Request. - Contacting the DPO or Gillian Putterill: - With any questions about the operation of this policy, data protection law, retaining personal data or keeping personal data secure - o If they have any concerns that this policy is not being followed - If they are unsure whether or not they have a lawful basis to use personal data in a particular way - If they need to rely on or capture consent, draft a privacy notice/notification, or transfer personal data outside the United Kingdom. - Whenever they are engaging in a new activity that may affect the privacy rights of individuals - o If they need help with any contracts or sharing personal data with third parties

-6. Data protection principles
+6. The Data protection principles